Crane1195/DIYB0XX/MyWoodB0XX/README.md

 Here's the Discord invite link https://discord.gg/6wcEaDU

-Huge shout out to Simple for his excellent guide detailing how to DIY a Smash Box found here. https://docs.google.com/document/d/1ndV4E_w2ThAv9LpbjEzRDWwMj0uBWB9YqbvkHV35X5w/edit

-His guide is an incredible resource for how the wiring works.
-I have also added my own wiring schematic to this guide.
+Huge shout out to Simple for his guide detailing how to DIY a Smash Box found here.
+This is how I learned how to wire up the controller.
+Since then I have made a cleaner and more updated wiring schematic so be sure to follow mine instead.
+Scroll down to see it. https://docs.google.com/document/d/1ndV4E_w2ThAv9LpbjEzRDWwMj0uBWB9YqbvkHV35X5w/edit

 Also, a shout out to Snapple and Danny who modified Simples Smash Box Arduino code to be accurate to the B0XX manifesto and work with the B0XX's 2 modifiers.
 I have modified this code to work with Project M, Smash4, and Smash Ultimate.
 I have also made 2ip SOCD an option.
 This code can be found here.
 Read the README to see my edits, how to select a mode, and an explanation of SOCD.